ezsystems/commerce-documentation/docs/guide/search/search_features/search_indexing/indexing_email_data.md

 # Indexing email data

 Indexing email data requires creating the class Search Field for the user Content item.
-The User Field Type don't have an implementation of `SearchField`, so this `SearchField` class must implement the `Indexable` interface.
+The User Field Type doesn't have an implementation of `SearchField`, so this `SearchField` class must implement the `Indexable` interface.

 Service definition: